Air Force Falcons men's soccer

 The Air Force Falcons men's soccer program represents the United States Air Force Academy in all NCAA Division I men's college soccer competitions.
-Founded in 1956, the Falcons compete as associate members in the Western Athletic Conference.
+Founded in 1956, the Falcons compete as associate members in the Western Athletic Conference through the 2025 season.
+After that season, the Falcons' primary athletic home of the Mountain West Conference (MW) will add men's soccer, with Air Force as one of the new league's inaugural members.
 They are coached by Doug Hill and Assistant Coach Chris Foster.
 Air Force plays their home matches at Cadet Soccer Stadium.

 NCAA Tournament history

 The team has qualified for 14 NCAA Tournaments.
 Their best performances came in 1968 and 1993, where they reached the quarterfinals.

 Coaching history

 Air Force has had 11 coaches in their program's existence.

 Stadium

 Air Force play their home games at Cadet Soccer Stadium.
 They have played select matches at Cadet Lacrosse Stadium.